oseme-techguy/ideamart-group-simulator/README.md

 #[Ideamart Group Simulator](https://github.com/pasindud/)

-#### Ideamart Group Simulator is a simulator used to simulate ideamart  apps, inspired by Arunoda's Community Simulator
+ideamart Group Simulator is a simulator used to simulate ideamart  apps, inspired by Arunoda's Community Simulator

 ***
 #### Following are the node modules used